Canada national rugby union team: Early years

 In 1874 the first North American international game took place in Cambridge, Massachusetts between McGill and Harvard universities.
-Later that same year a second game was played, but this time Harvard were the hosts, and the game was played with early "American Football" rules.
-Today, in carrying on the oldest annual sporting competition in North America, McGill University and Harvard University continue the tradition of competing for the Covo Cup, at alternating venues each November, using the original rules of rugby football.
-McGill University can therefore lay claim to being the oldest rugby club in Canada, but due to rugby's popularity among students and the McGill University Rugby Football Club's affiliation with the university, the claim as the oldest independent rugby club goes to the still active Westmount Rugby Football Club.
+The following day the two teams played under "McGill" rugby rules to a scoreless tie.
+In late 1874, the Harvard team traveled to Montreal to play McGill in rugby, and won by three tries in front of 2,000 spectators.
+An annual competition began in 1974 to mark the centennial of the 1874 meeting and is now known as the Covo Cup, using the original rules of rugby football.
+McGill University can therefore lay claim to being the oldest rugby club in Canada.
+Westmount Rugby Club is the oldest independent Canadian rugby club.
 To this day, the McGill University Rugby Football Club is one of the premier university sides in Canada.
 Since 1989 the team has won 15 RSEQ (Réseau du sport étudiant du Québec) Titles, including 8 straight from 2006 - 2013.
 In 2019, the side represented Quebec at the Canadian University Men's Rugby Championship, finishing 6th in the nation.
 McGill Rugby alumni have gone on to represent Canada on the world stage and join the ranks of professional rugby.

 A Canadian Rugby Football Union was established in 1884, although this organisation went on to become the Canadian Football League, as rugby football in Canada evolved into Canadian football.
-In 1902–1903 the first Canadian team toured Britain.
+In 1902–1903 the first Canadian team toured the United Kingdom, winning seven on 21 matches.
 In 1909, Earl Grey, then Governor General of Canada, donated a trophy to the CRU to be awarded for the Rugby Football Championship of Canada.
 This trophy became known as the Grey Cup.
 However, the rules used in Canada were vastly different from the rules used in countries that were part of the IRB.
 In the years that followed, the CRU would legalise forward passing and make other changes that would make Canadian football a totally different sport, similar to American football.